FDU WAMFest! Words-Arts-Music Festival

 12:00pm Italian Gardens: Kathy Moser, The Voices of Recovery

 Moser, an award-winning professional musician in long-term recovery will be on hand to give an interactive musical performance that will tie into the theme of “Recovery as Change.”
 This high-energy program will engage the audience and give a sense of how the process of recovery can be one of the most impactful life experiences of change one might ever encounter.

 1:00-1:30pm Italian Gardens: Student Performances

-Poetry/Reading given by Anne Fillenwarth, Class of 2018
+Poetry/Readings given by Anne Fillenwarth, and Catherine Cooney Class of 2018

 1:30pm Italian Gardens: SisterMonk